cyberdefendersprogram/cybergrader/spec.md

 ---

 ### 10. **Deployment & Operations**
-- **Local stack:** `scripts/deploy-local.sh` builds the Docker image, boots the API and Postgres via Docker Compose, and aggregates every container log into `logs/local-deploy.log` for easy troubleshooting.
+- **Local stack:** `scripts/deploy-local.sh` builds the Docker image, boots the API and Postgres via Docker Compose, and aggregates logs into `logs/local-deploy.log`.
+If `.env.local` exists it is auto-loaded (see env pattern below).
-- **DigitalOcean App Platform:** `scripts/deploy-digitalocean.sh` generates an App Platform spec that reuses the repo Dockerfile and injects a `DATABASE_URL` sourced from a DigitalOcean Managed Database connection string.
-The app auto-redeploys on each Git pull while keeping database state in the managed service.
+- **DigitalOcean App Platform:** `scripts/deploy-digitalocean.sh` generates an App Platform spec and injects `DATABASE_URL` from a DigitalOcean Managed Database connection string.
+If `.env.do` exists it is auto-loaded.
+Follows build/deploy/runtime logs by default.
 - **Other targets:** Existing scripts ship images to Amazon ECR or Hetzner with minimal prerequisites.

+#### Env file pattern
+- Real env files (`.env.local`, `.env.do`) are not checked in.
+Examples exist: `.env.example.local`, `.env.example.do`.
+- Copy an example to the real filename and edit.
+Scripts auto-source them:
+  - Local: `scripts/deploy-local.sh` loads `.env.local` if present and passes it to Compose.
+  - DigitalOcean: `scripts/deploy-digitalocean.sh` loads `.env.do` if present (override with `ENV_FILE_CANDIDATE=/path/file`).